Petr Klíma

 Petr Klíma (23 December 1964 – 4 May 2023) was a Czech professional ice hockey forward.
-He played in the National Hockey League for the Detroit Red Wings, Edmonton Oilers, Tampa Bay Lightning, Los Angeles Kings, and the Pittsburgh Penguins between 1985 and 1999.
+He played in the National Hockey League (NHL) for the Detroit Red Wings, Edmonton Oilers, Tampa Bay Lightning, Los Angeles Kings, and the Pittsburgh Penguins between 1985 and 1999.
 Internationally Klíma played for the Czechoslovak national team at the 1983, winning silver, and 1984 World Junior Championships, winning bronze, and the 1984 Canada Cup.
+With the Oilers, Klíma won the Stanley Cup in 1990; arguably his most famous goal as a player came in game one when he scored the game-winning goal in triple-overtime (55:13) of what remains the longest Stanley Cup Final game in history.